learn-anything/quotes/readme.md

 > The nuclear arms race is like two sworn enemies standing waist deep in gasoline, one with three matches, the other with five. - Carl Sagan

+## Other
+> They love us too much, and understand us too little.

 ## Related
 - [Awesome IT quotes](https://github.com/victorlaerte/awesome-it-quotes#readme)
 - [Goodreads popular quotes](https://www.goodreads.com/quotes)